1963 ABC Championship

 The 1963 ABC Championship was the second edition of the ABC Championship, a tournament which was held by FIBA Asia since 1960.
 The tournament which was held in Taipei, Taiwan saw eight teams compete (an expansion of one team) in a round-robin tournament with the top four teams qualifying through to the championship round where they played each other again one more time.
 The bottom four teams would compete in a classification round.

 The tournament saw the first tie-breaker matches to be played with Thailand defeating Malaya to book a spot in the championship round.
 In the championship round, the Philippines and Taiwan finish level with an 8–2 record.

-This meant that they had to play in a play-off to decide the champion which was played on December 3.
-In that final match, the Philippines would claim their second title defeating Taiwan, 99–71.
-Third was South Korea who had defeated the play-off teams at least once during the tournament.
+This meant that a play-off to decide the champion was played on December 3.
+In that final match, the Philippines would claim their second title, defeating Taiwan, 91–77.
+Third was South Korea, who had defeated the play-off teams at least once during the tournament.